wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_signrawtransactionwithkey.md

 ---
-title: dash:signrawtransactionwithkey \[POST\]
+title: signrawtransactionwithkey - Dash
-description: signs inputs for a transaction in the serialized transaction formatusing private keys provided in the call.Added in Dash Core 0.17.0
+description: Example code for the signrawtransactionwithkey json-rpc method. Сomplete guide on how to use signrawtransactionwithkey json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters